-Scammers copy genuine rental ads and then repost them in other rental sites, insertng their own phone number and email address.
+Scammers copy genuine rental ads and then repost them in other rental sites, inserting their own phone number and email address.
 In many cases, they reduce the rental fee to get a renter who is eager to pay quickly.
-In places of great rental demand, they increase the rental hugely so they can get more.
+In places of huge rental demand, they increase the rental hugely so they can get more.

 2. Non-existent rentals

 Scammers make up listings using stock photos and places on Google maps.

 Con artists scout or research unoccupied homes or vacant homes listed for sale and advertise them online as affordable rentals.

 Hackers use stolen email addresses to send attractive rental offers to people making inquiries on rental websites or forums.